openstreetmap/potlatch2/README.md

 * `fcsh`
   - launches the Flex Compiler SHell -- stops the compiler having to bootstrap itself each time you invoke it.
-You don't /need/ this, but it does make things slightly faster (about a second a shot for me)
+You don't need this, but it does make things slightly faster (about a second a shot for me)
 * `mxmlc -load-config+=debug-config.xml potlatch2.mxml`
   - compile potlatch2 in debug configuration -- build is incremental so you